jacob-stein1/cpp-concurrent-stock-engine/README.md

 # Exchange Matching Engine

+This program was made alongside Marek Pinto as part of our assignment for CS3211 (Parallel and Concurrent Programming) at the National University of Singapore during the Spring 2023 semester.
+For a more in-depth explanation of our project, please see the attached pdf.

 This C++ program uses techniques of concurrent programming to efficiently match buy and sell orders for a stock exchange.
 As active orders are placed, they will be compared to all resting orders to find a potential match.
 If there is no match, the active order is placed into a resting order book and can be matched at any point in the future.
 The engine matches orders using the price-time priority rule.
 This rule for matching two orders on an exchange is expressed using the following conditions – which must all be true for the matching to happen: